ICMG19 – The 13th International Conference on Military Geosciences

 Post Conference Excursion (5 days): Italian Alps from WW1 to Cold War

-During the tour participants will visit the battlefields, museums, memorials and cemeteries of the Italian Alps and Piave frontline.
-The tour includes several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 m asl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museums of Northern Italy.
+During the tour participants visited the battlefields, museums, memorials and cemeteries of the Italian Alps and Piave frontline.
+The tour included several WW1 glacial ‘White War’ sites, including high mountain emplacements (up to 3,000 m asl), mine warfare sites, fortresses, military tunnels, and the largest Memorials and Military Museums of Northern Italy.
 Most of the battlefields are in the Dolomites, probably the most famous mountains of the alpine range which is in turn reflected in its status as a UNESCO World Heritage area.